All Stories

 “At L.A.
 Care, we understand that the majority of people prefer to stay in their homes, even when living with chronic and complex illnesses, and IHSS caregivers carry enormous responsibilities.
 This training has provided caregivers the tools necessary to improve our members’ health and comfort at home,” said John Baackes, CEO, L.A.
 Care Health Plan.

-CLTCEC is the largest provider of training for long-term care workers in the state.
+The Center for Caregiver Advancement (formerly CLTCEC) is the largest provider of training for long-term care workers in the state.
 Its IHSS+ training program is a comprehensive, competency-based course designed to enhance the skills and knowledge of IHSS workers who play a crucial role in maintaining the health and well-being of the people to whom they provide care.
 The modules cover essential caregiving skills such as communicating effectively, reducing caregiver stress, managing repetitive behaviors, and assisting with personal hygiene and activities of daily living.

-“We see a positive difference in provider’s knowledge and confidence levels in caring for adults with Alzheimer’s and dementia after completing the training.
+“We see a positive difference in provider’s knowledge and confidence levels in caring for adults with Alzheimer’s and related dementia after completing the training.
 This translates into better care for the clients, as the providers are more skilled in managing this condition,” said Lourdes Guerrero, adjunct assistant professor of medicine at the UCLA David Geffen School of Medicine.

 Guerrero co-authored the paper with Corinne Eldridge, President and CEO of CLTCEC, and Zaldy S. Tan, medical director of the UCLA Alzheimer’s and Dementia Care Program.